pharo-graphics/Alexandrie/README.md

 ## Testing

 The project counts with Test packages that pixel-compare the actual output of the render with PNGs previously exported in the 'tests/' directory of this repo.
 If any pixel doesn't match with the expected output, the test fails.
 Browse `AeCanvasTest`.
+To run such tests, the `AeFilesystemResources` will look into the registered Iceberg repositories for one named 'Alexandrie' (case-insensitive).
+This means that the test will ERROR if the repository is not registered at Iceberg.
+Normally the repository is registered after Metacello load.
+But it was not the case on the CI jobs (via smalltalk-ci), and that's why the '.ci.ston' executes a pre-install code (located in the 'scripts/' directory) that adds registers the repository explicitely.

 ## License